Bridget St John: Solo career, 1968–1974

 When it was time to return to England, St John travelled back to London with Robin Frederick.
 It was through Frederick that St John met John Martyn when he was living in Richmond.
 He was instrumental in getting St John's music out to a larger audience.
-In 1968, a mutual poet friend of theirs, Pete Roche, put St John in touch with John Peel for his "Nightride" radio show.
+In 1968, a poet friend of theirs, Pete Roche, put St John in touch with John Peel for his "Nightride" radio show.
 St John's first recording sessions for Peel were recorded by Al Stewart in 1968 on Stewart's ReVox.
 The four songs she recorded were released on John Peel Presents Top Gear, Peel's 1969 compilation of BBC demos.
 The four songs were: "The River" (written by Martyn), "Song To Keep You Company" (written by St John), "Night In The City" (written by Joni Mitchell), and "Lazarus" (traditional).

 Peel and Clive Selwood formed Dandelion initially to release St John's music.
 St John's 1969 debut album for Dandelion, Ask Me No Questions, was produced by Peel and recorded in nine to ten hours.
 "Curl Your Toes" and "Ask Me No Questions" featured Martyn on second guitar.
-Richie Unterberger reviewing for AllMusic called the album "music for wandering through meadows on overcast days", while admitting that the songs are not as good as those of the musically similar Nick Drake.
+Richie Unterberger reviewing for AllMusic called the album "music for wandering through meadows on overcast days".

 In 1970, St John recorded a vocal duet with Kevin Ayers on "The Oyster and the Flying Fish" for his Shooting at the Moon release.
 Her second album, Songs for the Gentle Man, was produced by Ron Geesin and released in 1971.
 This album was a significant step up from her debut, and contained string arrangements mostly by Geesin himself, particularly striking on the opening track "A Day A Way" and "Seagull- Sunday."
 Her third album Thank You For..., released in 1972, was even more ambitious and used more musicians with a folk-rock sound.
 The album was her last album for John Peel's Dandelion label, however, which folded due to its artists' lack of commercial success.
 St John's adventurous fourth album Jumblequeen, released through Chrysalis Records in 1974, garnered critical praise in Spare Rib.